Managing your RV wants

 Manage Your RV Wants (How to Simplify & Enjoy Camping)

 In a prior frugal RV tip, I covered how to simplify camping.
 Camping, after all, is intended to be a simpler life event than living at home with all those electronic gadgets and conveniences.
-It’s a time to cut the cord — or at least to cut back to only those things you really need to recreate.

-This article offers camping tips to help you manage your needs and wants for more recreational freedom.
+This brisk article offers camping tips to help you manage your needs and wants for more recreational freedom.

 Needs and Wants